GoogleCloudPlatform/gke-autoneg-controller/README.md

 * `region`: optional.
 Used to specify that this is a regional backend service.
 * `max_rate_per_endpoint`: required/optional.
 Integer representing the maximum rate a pod can handle.
 Pick either rate or connection.
 * `max_connections_per_endpoint`: required/optional.
 Integer representing the maximum amount of connections a pod can handle.
 Pick either rate or connection.
+* `initial_capacity`: optional.
+Integer configuring the initial capacityScaler, expressed as a percentage between 0 and 100.
+If set to 0, the backend service will not receive any traffic until an operator or other service adjusts the [capacity scaler setting](https://cloud.google.com/load-balancing/docs/backend-service#capacity_scaler).

 ### Controller parameters